idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline.md

 targetfields = '2'
 ```

-You can edit your config file and change the field IDs, such as removing unwanted IDs where multiple exist.
+You can edit your config file and change the field IDs.

 ## Inserting your own scripts

 Our design allows the user to insert their own scripts into the pipeline, along with or instead of our own scripts.
-All scripts are assumed to be in python, with extension `.py`.
+All scripts are assumed to be written in python, with extension `.py`.
+They must either have hard-coded values for input such as the MS name, or be able to read the config file and extract the values (e.g. as in the main() function of most of our scripts).

 To insert your own scripts, either build a config file and edit the `scripts` argument to contain your list of scripts, or pass your scripts via command line during building your config file.
 For each script that is added, three arguments are needed

 1. The path to the script
-2. Whether the script is threadsafe (for MPI - e.g. it uses mpicasa)
+2. Whether the script is threadsafe (for MPI - i.e. it can use mpicasa)
 3. The path to the container with which to call the script - use ' ' for the default container

 The path to the scripts (and containers) can be an absolute path, a relative path, or in your bash path.
-If none of these exist, the script (or container) is assumed to be in the calibration scripts directory (`/data/exp_soft/pipelines/processMeerKAT/pipelines/processMeerKAT/cal_scripts/`).
+If none of these exist, the script (or container) is assumed to be in the calibration scripts directory (`/data/exp_soft/pipelines/master/processMeerKAT/cal_scripts/`).
 Hence simply using `partition.py` will call the partition script in the calibration scripts directory.

 #### Adding scripts to config file